Nissan Almera: Safety

-The Versa has front disc brakes.
+ASEAN NCAP

 IIHS

-2021

 The 2021 Versa was tested by the IIHS:

-2022

-The 2022 Versa was tested by the IIHS:

 Other versions

-B10 (2006–2010)
+G10 (2006–2010)

 In 2002, Renault Samsung Motors in South Korea started manufacturing the Renault Samsung SM3, sharing the Nissan Bluebird Sylphy N16 basis used for the Almera.
 It was facelifted in 2005, and from April 2006 it started selling as the Almera Classic in Ukraine and Russia, as the Almera B10 in Central America, Venezuela and Ecuador, and as the Sunny B10 in the Middle East.
 In Colombia, Mexico, Libya and Egypt, the car has been sold as the Renault Scala and in Chile as the Renault Samsung SM3.

-G11 (2012–2018)
+G15 (2012–2018)

-In Russia, the Nissan Bluebird Sylphy G11 was marketed as the Nissan Almera.
+In Russia, the Nissan Bluebird Sylphy was marketed as the Nissan Almera (G15).
 It received its world premiere at the 2012 Moscow International Automobile Salon on 29 August 2012, and uses the same design as the Bluebird Sylphy but a redesigned dashboard interior, adapted from the first-generation Dacia Logan.
 It has a 1.6-litre petrol engine (75 kW), with a five-speed manual or a four-speed automatic transmission, and was manufactured locally at the AvtoVAZ plant since December 2012.
-Sales began in April 2013 and stopped in October 2018 just a month after the Pulsar was discontinued.
+Sales began in April 2013 and stopped in October 2018.